Funding for anniversaries

 Anniversaries can bring people together and foster community spirit and community action, but they can also spark debate and highlight different views of the past.
 They provide a way for us to think about what’s important to us, and what shapes our identity.

 At HLF, we provide funding for projects to mark anniversaries of all kinds.
 Grants start at £3,000.
-Groups and organisations can apply under our Sharing Heritage, Our Heritage, Young Roots and Heritage Grants programmes.
+Groups and organisations can apply under the following programmes:

 HLF has already funded a number of projects linked to anniversaries, from the internationally important Bicentenary of the Abolition of the trans-Atlantic Slave Trade Act in 2007 and the 200th anniversary of the Battle of Waterloo in 2015, to the 50th anniversary of Telford New Town and the 30th anniversary of Leicester Belgrave Mela.

 You might find the following examples of what we have funded useful:

 - Down House, the home of Charles Darwin, marked the Bicentenary of his birth in 2009 with a redevelopment of the house and a programme of activities